rancherfederal/carbide-docs/docs/registry-docs/harbor-registry.md

-# Introduction
+# Harbor Registry

 RGS is transitioning the Carbide Secured Registry to be based on `Harbor`.
 If you are a new customer or have renewed your entitlement after April 2026, your credentials are for the Harbor registry, and no action is required.
 Your username should start with `carbide-`.
 If you are an existing customer still using a license key for the Azure Container Registry (ACR), your credentials will be updated on renewal to the Harbor registry, or you can [contact support](https://support.rancherfederal.com/) to start using the benefits of the new registry sooner.

-## Benefits of Harbor-based Carbide Secured Regsity
+## Benefits of Harbor-based Carbide Secured Registry

 Transitioning to the Harbor registry provides several performance and feature improvements: